Ampleforth & Hovingham Surgeries

 The PA will provide care for the presenting patient from initial history taking and clinical assessment through to the diagnosis, treatment and evaluation of care.
 They will demonstrate critical thinking in the clinical decision-making process, including assessment and diagnostic skills, leading to the delivery of safe care for all patients.
 They will work collaboratively with the healthcare team to meet the needs of the patients, supporting the delivery of policy and procedures.
 The PA will provide a holistic and clinical service, with support from GPs as required, implementing agreed management plans and following approved protocols as appropriate.
 The PA will be expected on a typical day to carry out some home visits and consult with patients who present on the day and via booked appointments.
 The PA will also review and act appropriately on blood results and referrals/correspondence regarding their patients.

 North Riding Community Health Network was founded in 2019 and has four member practices.
 We are located on the edge of the North York Moors National Park and our member practices are Ayton and Snainton Medical Practice, Ampleforth and Hovingham Surgeries, Derwent Practice and Sherburn and Rillington Medical Practice.
 We provide care to an overall patient population of 39,000.
 Each member practice has a CQC rating of good in all areas and 3 out of the 4 practices are rural dispensing practices.
 Our aim is to deliver high quality services for our patients, facilitated by working collaboratively, to better respond to the needs of our local population.
 We are building a multi-disciplinary clinical team to support our practices and offer new services to our patients.
-If you are interested in joining our team please complete the online application or submit a CV ensuring you detail how you meet the qualification, knowledge & skills and experience criteria's from the job description and personal specification.
+If you are interested in joining our team we would love to hear from you.

 · Participate in all treatment and preventative healthcare services in the practice as delegated and agreed by the supervising physicians in the practice.